quintel/documentation/docs/main/cost-methods.md

 title: Cost methods
 ---

-This page describes the main cost groups of the ETM and how they are calculated for a scenario.

-The ETM defines six main cost groups which consist of subgroups.
+The ETM defines six main cost groups, consisting of various subgroups.
 These subgroups are the sum of individual technologies and some additional modules.
-A detailed datadump of all groups and subgroups and modules and can be found in the ['datadump'](https://pro.energytransitionmodel.com/scenario/data/data_export/energy-flows).
-A detailed overview of the scope per subgroup can be found ['here'](https://docs.energytransitionmodel.com/main/cost-overview-per-sector).
+A detailed breakdown of all groups, subgroups and modules and can be found in the [data export](https://energytransitionmodel.com/scenario/data/data_export/specifications-annual-costs).
+A detailed overview of the scope per subgroup can be found in the [Overview of costs per sector](cost-overview-per-sector.md).

 ## Main cost groups
 The yearly costs of a scenario in the ETM is built up from all technologies, carriers, and CO<sub>2</sub> costs in a scenario. **Important:** Group 1-4 consists of the CAPEX and OPEX and exclude fuels and CCUS costs.
 Group 5 includes all the fuel costs and group 6 all the CCUS and CO<sub>2</sub> costs.